SharinaS/taskmaster/README.md

 * Use that Team to display only that team’s tasks on the homepage - in process.

 ## November 5: Day 8
-* Added Cognito to Amplify setup.
+* Added Amazon Cognito to Amplify setup.
 * Added in user login and sign up flows to application
-* Used Cognito’s pre-built UI as appropriate. * Displayed the logged in user’s username on the MainActivity.
+* Used Cognito’s pre-built UI as appropriate.
+* Displayed the logged in user’s username on the MainActivity.
-* Allowed users to log out of application.
+* Users now able to log out of application.

 ![homepage screenshot](screenshots/sign-in.jpg)